Writers Guild Staff Union Delivers 'Strike-Ending' Contract Proposal to WGA West

 The Writers Guild Staff Union, which has been on strike for the past six weeks against the Writers Guild of America West, has sent a new proposal for its first collective bargaining agreement to the guild, calling it a “strike-ending” offer.

-The new proposal was released to the public by the union and was accompanied by an open letter to WGAW executive director Ellen Stutzman, urging Stutzman to either accept the proposal, to negotiate “lingering issues” based off of the proposal, or to agree to enter arbitration with a third party from the California State Mediation and Conciliation Service.
+The new proposal was released to the public by the union and was accompanied by an open letter to WGAW executive director Ellen Stutzman, urging Stutzman to either accept the proposal, to negotiate “lingering issues” based off of the proposal, or to agree to enter arbitration with a third party from the California State Mediation and Conciliation Service within the next 60 days.
+The two sides have met intermittently since the strike began on Feb.
+17, most recently this past Tuesday.

 “This bargaining cycle has been marked by a long, drawn-out process of management attempting to bargain away from, and actively resisting, both this membership’s priorities and the basic union standards found in most collective bargaining agreements,” the letter addressed to Stutzman reads.
 “Enough is enough.
 The time to enter a fair deal with your staff and reunite is now.”